 Split Multiallelic Variants¶

-transformer to be applied on a variant DataFrame to split multiallelic variants in the DataFrame to biallelic variants.
-This transformer is able to handle any number of ALT
+Splitting multiallelic variants to biallelic variants is a transformation sometimes required before further downstream analysis.
+Glow provides the split_multiallelics transformer to be applied on a variant DataFrame to split multiallelic variants in the DataFrame to biallelic variants.
+This transformer is able to handle any number of ALT alleles and any ploidy.

 Note

-transformer is the same as the one used by the vt decompose tool of the vt package with option -s
+The splitting logic used by the split_multiallelics transformer is the same as the one used by the vt decompose tool of the vt package with option -s (note that the example provided at vt decompose user manual page does not reflect the behavior of vt decompose -s completely correctly).

-The precise behavior of the split_multiallelics
+The precise behavior of the split_multiallelics transformer is presented below:

 A given multiallelic row with \(n\)